 The Salvatore Aiello Trust

-Salvatore Aiello's sensitivity to his craft and to his artists inspired reverence and trust, and his work is marked by immense strength, honest emotions, and the unveiling of the deeply layered intricacies of his own heart and soul.
+Sal's sensitivity to his craft and to his artists inspired reverence and trust.
+His work is marked by immense strength, honest emotions, and the unveiling of the deeply layered intricacies of his own heart and soul.
+For Salvatore Aiello, dance was an inseparable part of the human journey.
+He truly lives on in his art and in the lives that he has touched.

 Salvatore Aiello - Choreographer

-was an American dancer, choreographer, and the artistic director of North Carolina Dance Theatre (1985-1995) where he put his unique imprint on the company.
+Salvatore Aiello (February 26, 1944-October 14, 1995) was an American dancer, choreographer, and the artistic director of North Carolina Dance Theatre (1985-1995) where he put his unique imprint on the company.

 A rich mixture of training and performances provided Salvatore with versatility in style and theatricality and an impressive ability to choreograph a diverse array of works.
 The word “energy” most aptly describes Salvatore Aiello and is found prominently in his choreography.
 Throughout his repertoire of work, Salvatore captured the essence of the human spirit.

-In 1996, Salvatore Aiello (posthumous) was awarded the North Carolina Alliance Award for outstanding contribution to Dance.
+In 1996, Salvatore Aiello (posthumous) was awarded the North Carolina Alliance Award for his outstanding contribution to Dance.

-was an American dancer, choreographer, and the artistic director of North Carolina Dance Theatre (1985-1995) where he put his unique imprint on the company.
+Salvatore Aiello (February 26, 1944-October 14, 1995) was an American dancer, choreographer, and the artistic director of North Carolina Dance Theatre (1985-1995) where he put his unique imprint on the company.

 A rich mixture of training and performances provided Salvatore with versatility in style and theatricality and an impressive ability to choreograph a diverse array of works.
 The word “energy” most aptly describes Salvatore Aiello and is found prominently in his choreography.
 Throughout his repertoire of work, Salvatore captured the essence of the human spirit.

-In 1996, Salvatore Aiello (posthumous) was awarded the North Carolina Alliance Award for outstanding contribution to Dance.
+In 1996, Salvatore Aiello (posthumous) was awarded the North Carolina Alliance Award for his outstanding contribution to Dance.

 Jerri Kumery - Curator and Repetiteur